Amr2812/babymalloc/README.md

   - The allocator uses the sbrk system call to request more memory from the kernel when the heap is full.
 - Alignment:
   - The allocator aligns the blocks to the word size of the CPU.
-- 64/32-bit Linux:
+- Platform Compatibility:
-  - The allocator works on both 64-bit and 32-bit linux systems.
+  - The allocator works on 64-bit, 32-bit and smaller CPUs on UNIX-like systems.
-  - It works on lower bit systems too, but it's not tested on systems lower than 32-bit.